minio/docs/source/operations/concepts.rst

 Rebalancing data across all pools after an expansion is an expensive operation that requires scanning the entire deployment and moving objects between pools.
 This may take a long time to complete depending on the amount of data to move.

+MinIO does not recommend manual rebalancing.
-Starting with MinIO Client version RELEASE.2022-11-07T23-47-39Z, you can manually initiate a rebalancing operation across all server pools using :mc:`mc admin rebalance`.
+If required, you can manually initiate a rebalancing operation across all server pools using :mc:`mc admin rebalance`.
+MinIO recommends `SUBNET <https://min.io/pricing?jmp=docs>`__ users `log in <https://subnet.min.io/>`__ and create a new issue to discuss appropriate rebalancing strategies for deployments.

 Rebalancing does not block ongoing operations and runs in parallel to all other I/O.
 This can result in reduced performance of regular operations.
 Consider scheduling rebalancing operations during non-peak periods to avoid impacting production workloads.
-You can start and stop rebalancing at any time

 How do I upload objects to MinIO?
 ---------------------------------